Nov 27, 2017

-The IEEE GRSS invites preliminary proposals from volunteers who wish to propose an Organizing Committee and venue for IGARSS 2021 in the European, Middle Eastern, or African Regions.
+The IEEE GRSS invites preliminary proposals from volunteers who wish to propose an Organizing Committee and venue for IGARSS 2022 in the Asia-Pacific Region.
 Interested groups should submit a letter of intent to Prof. Jocelyn Chanussot, Vice President of Meetings and Symposia of the GRS Society (email@example.com).
 Preliminary proposals should be submitted in electronic format by Feb.
-28, 2017 for consideration by the GRSS Administrative Committee (AdCom) at their meeting in March.
-For committees that are notified as finalists after the March meeting, the GRSS AdCom will request additional information, including oral presentations by the General Chair(s) of proposing committees, at the AdCom meeting in Ft.
-Worth, TX USA, on July 21-22, 2017.
+12, 2018 for consideration by the GRSS Administrative Committee (AdCom) at their meeting in March.
+For committees that are notified as finalists after the March meeting, the GRSS AdCom will request additional information, including oral presentations by the General Chair(s) of proposing committees, at the AdCom meeting in Valencia, Spain, on July 21-22, 2018.

 The focus of the proposal is to provide critical information to both encourage and justify consideration of the site by the AdCom Committee.
 The proposal will be evaluated based on the following criteria:

 Organizing team – capabilities, involvement with the Society, experience with IGARSS and/or other conferences.
 The leadership of IGARSS is very important and must be comprised of experienced and dedicated volunteers.

 Venue – suitability, cost, and appeal (critical)

 Host city – access, cost, and appeal